thereallda/ONE-seq/Analysis/README.md

 ## NAD-RNA analysis

 The framework of main data analysis of NAD-RNA is suitable for any NAD-RNA-seq data processed with the RNA-seq pipeline mentioned above.
-Below describing the analysis with data from young and old mouse.
+Below demonstrating the analysis with data from young and old mouse.

 > Table of sample information.
 >